Regulations Summary and Area Map

 Regulations that are new or differ substantially from last year are shown in bold print.

 Waterfowl Hunt Dates and Bag Limits:

-- Legal to Take: Wood duck and teal during September season; teal only during the extended September season; duck, geese and coot during regular duck season; see hunt dates listed below.
-Daily bag limit during special September duck season is 6 ducks with species restrictions.
+- Legal to Take: Wood duck and teal during September season; teal during the Teal only September season; duck, geese and coot during regular duck season; see hunt dates listed below.
+Daily bag limit during September duck seasons is 6 ducks with species restrictions.
 Daily bag limit during regular duck season is 6 ducks with species restrictions, 5 merganser (only 2 of which may be a hooded merganser), 15 light geese and 15 coot.
-Consult Migratory Game Bird Regulations for detailed information on special September duck season and duck, light goose and coot season.
+Consult Migratory Game Bird Regulations for detailed information for the special September duck seasons and for duck, light goose and coot season.

 - The following hunt days are available for STA 3/4 A:

 Sep.
 18, 2016 (teal and wood duck season)

 Sep.
 23 and 25, 2016 (teal only season)

 Dec 11, 16, 18, 23 and 30, 2016

 Jan.
 1, 6, 8, 13, 15, 20, 22, 27 and 29, 2017